MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 flowcb/retry
 ~~~~~~~~~~~~

-  * has an after_accept function to append messages to the
+  * has an after_accept function to append notification messages to the
     incoming queue, in order to trigger another attempt to process them.
   * has an after_work routine doing something unknown...
 FIXME.
   * has a post function to take failed downloads and put them